cortexlabs/cortex/README.md

 # Deploy machine learning models to production

 Cortex is an open source platform for deploying, managing, and scaling machine learning in production.
-Organizations worldwide use Cortex as an alternative to building in-house machine learning infrastructure.
+Engineering teams use Cortex as an alternative to building in-house machine learning infrastructure.

 <!-- Delete on release branches -->
 <!-- CORTEX_VERSION_README_MINOR -->